Polymer/polymer/README.md

 <my-bound-namecard my-name="Josh"></my-bound-namecard>
 ```

 > Hi!
-My name is Josh.
+My name is Josh

 **Style the internals of your element, without the style leaking out**